-On my first weekend in Denver we broke in the hiking legs.
+On my first weekend in Denver, we broke in the hiking legs.
 I wanted to find somewhere I could feel some elevation but not go for a 14er right off the bat.
-My sister suggested Chicago Lakes, and it was just the right mix of tough climb with elevation and great views.
+My sister suggested Chicago Lakes, and it was just the right mix of a tough climb with elevation and great views.
 The weather was also fantastic.

 The day started odd for me since there were at least ten cars at the trailhead.
 So many people!
 I had no idea what I was in for come that afternoon though.
 The trailhead would be packed beyond capacity, with people parked precariously along Highway 103.
-I am definitely not used to sharing the trail with this many people.
+I am definitely not used to sharing the trail with that many people.
 It was strange and a little annoying at first, but I realized it was probably for the best.
 People were enjoying nature and getting fit while also offering a level of safety in numbers if anything happened.

 The trail took off downhill: a great way to warm up the lungs, but a looming omen for the end of the day since I knew we would have to come back up.
 More on that little piece of hell later.